Best Practices to Prevent Donor Fatigue

 Year-end fundraising is crucial for many nonprofit organizations, with an estimated 1/3 of annual giving occurring in December alone.
 But as end-of-year giving ramps up, so can donor fatigue.
 This time of year, donors have lots of demands on their resources, which can make them more discerning about where and how much to give their support.
 In this blog, we’ll look at ways to address donor fatigue and keep your donors engaged year-round.

-What is Donor Fatigue?
+What is donor fatigue?

 Simply put, donor fatigue is a condition where people get tired of giving.
 This can happen for a variety of reasons, but a big reason can be explained by a similar term: compassion fatigue.
 Your donors support your mission because they feel empathy for the cause.
 But it’s hard to sustain intense empathy over a long period of time.
 The more emotional energy it costs to care about something, the more difficult it is to continue caring, and many donors just “check out.”